Contact us for more info about Tanzania Mountain Bike Tour

 Mambo View Point to Lushoto

-Much of Tanzania's produce is grown in the Usambara Mountains, and today offers idyllic biking through well cultivated farmland.
-We'll take time to sample the local coffee or tea at the lodge.
-Our accommodation tonight is modeled on traditional and modern homesteads, wet in a natural garden only 1.5km from the city centre of Lushoto, the main town of the region.
+Much of Tanzania’s produce is grown in the Usambara mountains and today offers idyllic riding through well cultivated farmland.
+We’ll take time to sample the local coffee or tea at the Lodge.
+Our accommodation tonight is modelled on traditional and modern homesteads set in a natural garden only 1.5km from the city centre of Lushoto, the main town of the region.

 Meals: Breakfast, Lunch, Dinner